Sailboarding And Windsurfing: What Are The Differences?

 A Word That Became Generic: Windsurfer And Windsurfing

-Although sailboarding is the original term used to describe the sport, today there is a healthy debate among enthusiasts over which term to use.
-At the core of the discussion is the question of what the sport is really about.
+Although sailboarding is the original term used to describe the sport, today, there is a healthy debate among enthusiasts over which word to use.
+The question of what the sport is is at the core of the discussion.
 Is it the fact that you ride the wind or the fact that you sail on a board and not in a boat?
 In other words: is it all about surfing the wind (windsurfing) or sailing with a typical board (sailboarding/boardsailing)?

 When Darby invented the sailboard, he called it "sailboarding."
-In a few months, he famously said that "sailboarding is sailing with a difference: you get all the fun of handling a fast, responsive boat, and have the fun of spills without the work of righting and bailing out."
+In a few months, he famously said, "sailboarding is sailing with a difference: you get all the fun of handling a fast, responsive boat and have the fun of spills without the work of righting and bailing out."
 However, as the sport grew in popularity, things changed.

 Today, "windsurfing" is the most popular term to describe the sport - 60 to 1, according to Google Trends.
 Windsurfing tends to sound cooler because of the immediate association with its older brother, surfing.
-And it can also be interpreted as the wind sport that allows you to go surfing - in a broader sense - without the need for waves.
-All you need is a gentle breeze and water.
+And it can also be interpreted as the wind sport that allows you to go surfing - in a broader sense - without the need for waves, and all you need is a gentle breeze and water.

 Some windsurfing fans argue that windsurfing is a recreational sport that you do with wind and waves in any body of water, while sailboarding is something you do with just wind, for example, in closed bodies of water like lakes.
 The truth is that today, the term "sailboarding" is less used and mainly preferred by older enthusiasts.